rgehrsitz/rex/README.md

 }
 ```

-`engine.priority_threshold` only controls the additional high-priority
+In legacy v3, `engine.priority_threshold` only controls the additional high-priority
 diagnostic emitted after a matching rule.
 It does not filter candidates or
 change their execution order.